 IBA MU currently provides tuition in more than 30 courses for students of various disciplines, and also guarantees the BSc and MSc study programme Computational Biology, which is aimed at the interdisciplinary education of a new type of experts qualified in both mathematical methodology/IT and biology/ecology/medicine.

-One third of the MSc theses have been focused on the assessment of cancer care, epidemiology, or genetics.
+REPUBLIC One third of the MSc theses have been focused on the as-CZECH sessment of cancer care, epidemiology, or genetics.

-Institut biostatistiky a analýz, Lékarská fakulta Masarykovy univerzity Kamenice 126/3 625 00 Brno Czech Republic
+Institut biostatistiky a analýz, Lékarská fakulta Masarykovy univerzitv Kamenice 126/3 625 00 Brno Czech Republic